trant44atwit/CloudLab1andMoreTT/Lab3/README.md

 - **1 route that uses a custom header**
 - **1 route that accepts JSON body input via POST**

-It serves as a lightweight example of handling different types of requests in a backend Node.js service.
+It serves as an example of handling different types of requests in the Node.js service.

 ---

 ## Design

-### Technology Stack
+### Packages
 - Node.js
 - Express.js